-You don’t have to spend a lot of money because you already have everything you need in your pantry to make your own oat flour, simply and inexpensively.
+Today we’re making homemade oat flour and sharing recipes to help you put this gluten free flour to use.
+You don’t have to spend a lot of money because you already have everything you need in your pantry to make your own flour, simply and inexpensively.

-While oats are naturally gluten free, they can be cross contained depending on where they were processed.
-If you are looking for certified gluten free oat flour, all you need to do is make sure the oats you purchase say “certified gluten free” and then you can make your own gluten-free oat flour at a fraction of the cost.
+The short answer is YES!
+Both pure rolled oats and flour made form them are gluten free.
+However, if the oats are processed in facilities with wheat and other grains, there’s a good chance they’ll contain traces of gluten.
+If you are looking for certified gluten free oat flour, all you need to do is make sure the oats you purchase say “certified gluten free” and then you can make your own flour at a fraction of the cost.

 How to Make Oat Flour

 Simple instructions to make gluten free oat flour.
 Perfect for baking!

 - Cook Time: 3 minutes

 - Total Time: 5 minutes